Amishakumari544/lifecycle-toolkit/CONTRIBUTING.md

 Please, explore the options below to learn more about how you can contribute.

+# Before you get started

+## Code of Conduct

+Please make sure to read and observe our [Code of Conduct](https://github.com/keptn/.github/blob/main/CODE_OF_CONDUCT.md).

 * **Create an issue**: If you have noticed a bug, want to contribute features, or simply ask a question that for whatever reason you do not want to ask in the [Keptn Slack workspace](https://slack.keptn.sh), please [search the issue tracker](https://github.com/keptn/lifecycle-toolkit/issues?q=something) to see if someone else in the community has already created a ticket.
 If not, go ahead and [create an issue](https://github.com/keptn/lifecycle-toolkit/issues/new).

 * **Start contributing**: We also have a list of [good first issues](https://github.com/keptn/lifecycle-toolkit/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 If you want to work on it, just post a comment on the issue.